 To measure the knowledge levels of the farm women in the selected villages, a questionnaire is developed from which the frequency of knowledge levels of women.
-Therefore, some of the questions relating to cropsare asked, and depending on the answers they give, the right answers are scored "one" and the wrong answers are scored "two".
-Make a table of your questionnaire list i.
-Low level of knowledge
+Therefore, some of the questions relating to crops are asked and depending on the answers they give, the right answers are scored "one" and the wrong answers are scored "two".
+The questionnaire prepared was: